Use the Data!

 - The Mobility Metrics do not include state-wide estimates.
 All state-wide estimates were calculated specifically for this project.
 See below for more details.

-- We incorporate data from four sources outside of Urban’s Upward Mobility Framework metrics: performance on standardized testing in English Language Arts and Mathematics from the California Department of Education, a water contamination index from CalEnviroScreen, the rate of juvenile arrests from the California Department of Justice, and the share of pre-term births from the California Department of Public Health.
+- We incorporate data from four sources outside of Urban’s Upward Mobility Framework as metrics: performance on standardized testing in English Language Arts and Mathematics from the California Department of Education, a water contamination index from CalEnviroScreen, the rate of juvenile arrests from the California Department of Justice, and the share of pre-term births from the California Department of Public Health.

 California Estimates: